Do you think traveling is always connected with money? You might also believe that the more money people have the longer they can travel.

 Traveling does not depend on your high salary and income, it depends on time, particularly on your holidays and days off.
 You cannot travel unless you have time off, but you can travel and visit other countries even if you do not have money.

-In this article, Amalie, a journalist and keen ex-traveler, is going to share her experience about inexpensive traveling and having very short holidays constantly throughout the whole year.
-Over to Amalie!
+I am Amalie, a journalist and keen ex-traveler, and I am going to share my experience about inexpensive traveling and having very short holidays constantly throughout the whole year.
+Let’s start!

 I earned twice as much in 2018 than in 2017.